compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_5/answers_tasks.md

 * NGS steps: 1) DNA sample fragmentation, 2) library generation, 3) amplification

 * count based vs. intensity based as principle
+* Illumina Sequencing: detects single bases as they are incorporated into growing DNA strands.
 * Nanopore Sequencer:
   * 😄 can sequence very long reads
   * 😄 identify DNA of known composition and for de-novo assembly for telomere/repeat regions